ChildishGiant/leafy-clickbait/README.md

 # [leafy-clickbait](http://solarpolarman.github.io/leafy-clickbait/)
 A website that generate titles for LeafyIsHere's new videos.
+Made with real quotes.

 Credits
 --